sandeeptiwari/FlowerApp/README.md

 # FlowerApp
-its Android Palette example, In this example except that Palette, you have can see content provider, Recycler view.
+its Android Palette example, In this example except that Palette, you can also seen content provider, Recycler view.